deepakb/typecraft-fx/README.md

-# Text Typewriter
+# TypecraftFX

-A powerful and flexible typewriter effect library for web applications.
+A powerful and flexible typecraft effect library for React applications.

 ## Introduction

-Text Typewriter is a feature-rich library that brings dynamic typing animations to your web projects.
+TypecraftFX is a feature-rich library that brings dynamic typing animations to your web projects.
 It offers seamless integration with React applications and can also be used with vanilla JavaScript.
 The library provides a wide range of customization options, including various text effects, cursor styles, and typing speeds.
-Whether you're creating an interactive landing page, a creative portfolio, or just want to add some flair to your text content, Text Typewriter has you covered.
+Whether you're creating an interactive landing page, a creative portfolio, or just want to add some flair to your text content, TypecraftFX has you covered.

 ## Features